 The study we’re conducting right now looks at the effects of alcohol on cognitive and emotional processes in social drinkers and heavy social drinkers.
-Participation in this study involves completing a phone screening and attending one laboratory session lasting 6-9 hours.
+Participation in this study involves completing a phone screening and attending one laboratory session lasting 6-9 hours (5 hours of experimental tasks + monitoring period).
 During the lab session, we’ll ask you to fill out some questionnaires and also engage in some tasks and activities.
-Only the first 5 hours of your visit will be fully scheduled with experimental tasks–any hours spent in the lab after that will be a monitoring period during which you’ll be free to relax, do homework, watch a movie on your laptop, or occupy yourself however you like while we collect some additional measurements and bring you a light meal.
 If you complete all study requirements and keep the original lab appointment you scheduled with us, you will get $100.
 To participate in our study, you must be at least 21 years of age (and no older than 30) and able and willing to consume alcohol (ID required).
 This study also involves friend groups, and so we will ask for same-gender friend referrals as part of this study.
-Email us today for more information about the study, or sign up using our confidential web form (above)!